wow-is-that-leo/GtO2-modpack-for-minecraft/modpack readme.txt

  use ATLauncher or MultiMC/PrismLauncher and such (third party minecraft launchers that support importing .MRPACK) to **import** the .MRPACK file!!!

 GtO2:
- 1.19.4 multiplayer modpack made for my own server, to play with friends :3
+ 1.19.4 fabric modpack made for myself :3

 MODS:
  AmbientSounds_FABRIC_v5.2.19_mc1.19.4